bitnami/charts/bitnami/chainloop/README.md

 <!--- app-name: Chainloop -->

-# Bitnami package for Chainloop
+# Bitnami Secure Images Helm chart for Chainloop

 Chainloop is an open-source Software Supply Chain control plane, a single source of truth for metadata and artifacts, plus a declarative attestation process.